Since our site is called Emotional Affair Journey, it seems only natural to take you on a journey towards affair recovery and healing.

 We’ve found that in a nutshell…

-The most prevalent underlying reason for this feeling of being stuck is the lack of consistent help and effort from the cheater to do the things that the betrayed spouse needs them to do in order for them to be able to recover and heal.
+The most prevalent underlying reason for this feeling of being stuck is the lack of consistent help and effort from the cheater to do the things that the betrayed spouse needs them to do during the affair recovery and healing process.

 That‘s a mouth full to say, yet it seems like such an easy thing to do…